eterise/eterise/README.md

 ## 🙋 Hello.
-I'm a Backend Engineer.
+I'm a Nodejs Backend developer.
-I love to create delightful, unconventional applications in back-end and a little bit in front-end.

 ## I work with that languages and tools
 <p align="center">